 It turned out that my pal was the very person giving the tour, for which hundreds of people had signed up.
 Since they’d had way more interest than originally planned, she and a colleague ended up each taking groups of people through the building, in staggered 20 minute shifts.

-So, on the following Thursday evening, a couple of her other friends who were also interested, Isabel and I met in the lobby.
+So, on the following Thursday evening, I met Isabel and a couple of her other friends who were also interested, in the lobby.
 After most people had left for the day, the four of us walked the decidedly eerie hallways, climbed the old staircase, explored back rooms and the basement, with Isabel pointing out the spots where there’d been most sightings.

 At one point we met up with a custodian who told us about her many interactions with the spirits inhabiting the place, including a particular male-ghost who was often seen looking out a particular window.
 She nonchalantly told me that he would tap her on the shoulder on occasion.
 She said he was a good spirit though, and she wasn’t afraid of him.